 Kyle B. Murray is a Professor of Marketing, Winspear Senior Faculty Fellow and the Director of the School of Retailing at the Alberta School of Business.
 Prior to joining the University of Alberta, he was an Assistant Professor at the Richard Ivey School of Business.
 Dr. Murray has held visiting professorships at the Dublin Institute of Technology (Ireland), INSEAD (France), and Monash University (Australia).
 He received his B.Sc. in Psychology and Ph.D. in Marketing and Psychology from the University of Alberta.

-This research has applications in shopper marketing, customer relationship management, enterprise loyalty, interactive electronic retailing, pricing, and consumer decision assistance.
+This research has applications in shopper marketing, customer relationship management, enterprise loyalty, electronic retailing, pricing, and consumer decision assistance.
 Dr. Murray has consulted in these areas for clients including the Competition Bureau of Canada, General Motors, Industry Canada, Johnson and Johnson, Leger, The Research Intelligence Group, LoyaltyOne, and Microsoft.
-He was recently recognized as the University of Alberta's Petro-Canada Young Innovator and as one of Edmonton's Top 40 under 40.
-His new books are The Retail Value Proposition and CB, First Canadian Edition.
+His two books are The Retail Value Proposition and CB.